LaunchPadLab/dot-index-webpack-plugin/README.md

 ## Limitations

 This plugin hijacks the default "watch" functionality in order to watch for newly added files.
-This may lead to some strange behavior- in particular, when overwriting a dot index file with an index file, a restart of the compilar may be necessary.
+This may lead to some strange behavior- in particular, when overwriting a dot index file with an index file, a restart of the compiler may be necessary.